Queue Management

 |---|---|---|

-| General | Default queue for all channels | Round-robin to available agents |
+| General | Default queue for handling incoming conversations | Conversations are routed to available agents within the queue |

 Creating Queues

-- Navigate to Settings → Queues → Add Queue
+- Navigate to Queues → Add Queue

 - Enter queue details:

-- Configure routing settings:
+- Configure queue settings:

 - Save configuration